All Episodes

 What is your take on that, Jonathan Gillam?

-Well, you know, I'll tell you Rick, you know I love you.
+Well, you know, Rick, you know I love you.

-The fact that Ivanka, you know, is working in the White House, but you know, Sean, I just think that um the lack of respect for human beings in general in the media for people that they don't agree with has gotten to a point that uh it it's like uh as raunchy as late night cinemax or you know, it's just terrible.
+You know, Sean, I just think that the lack of respect for human beings in general in the media for people that they don't agree with has gotten to a point that it's like as raunchy as late-night cinemax or, you know, it's just terrible.

-And it's it shows the reality of who these people are, and again, Rick, I'll give you props because you're an effective thinker and you wouldn't stoop to this level.
+And again, Rick, I'll give you props because you're an effective thinker and you wouldn't stoop to this level.

-But these people, the liberals have to realize they don't they're not these people uh they don't have your best interest at heart.
+But these people, the liberals have to realize these people, they don't have your best interest at heart.

-People like Jake Tapper, uh uh could you imagine a show with Jake Tapper and Jeffrey Tubin?
+People like Jake Tapper, could you imagine a show with Jake Tapper and Jeffrey Toobin?

 That would be like watching an hour of scratching your fingernails on the chalkboard.

-They're just simple they're just simply these people are just simply propagandists that are saying things to get people spun up.
+They're just simply, these people are just simply propagandists that are saying things to get people spun up.

 But you realize the same exact criticism can and is lodged against conservatives on television who make some pretty striking remarks of their own.

-It's but Rick, you never hear you never hear stuff like that coming out of conservatives.
+But, Rick, you never hear stuff like that coming out of conservatives.

-You never heard can incest jokes coming out of when Bill Clinton was in office about Chelsea about Barack Obama's done.
+You never heard incest jokes coming out of when Bill Clinton was in office about Chelsea, about Barack Obama's dumbbell.

 Those kinds of jokes are way over the line.